Marketing Intermediate Updated 2026-03-22

 What is First-Party Data?

 First-party data is information collected directly from your audience through your own channels.
-Learn its importance in a cookieless world, collection strategies, and how to activate it.
+Learn its importance in a cookieless world, collection.

 What is First-Party Data?